By Florida Family Law Appeals Attorney Eduardo J. Mejias

 Hiring A Court Reporter Is Up To The Litigant

 We discussed in Family Law Appeals the process for filing an appeal.
 I want to now elaborate on a vital part of the family law appellate process: the hiring of a court reporter.
 The court reporter is the person in the courtroom busily typing on a shorthand device everything that is said during the hearing or trial.
-What most family law client usually doesn’t realize is that court reporters are neither mandatory nor supplied by the court.
+What most family law client usually doesn’t realize is that they are neither mandatory nor supplied by the court.
 It is up to one of the individual litigants to hire and pay the court reporter.

 If it is not mandatory, then when should a family law litigant hire a court reporter?
 I advise my clients to hire one whenever a judicial ruling or magistrate’s recommendation can be potentially appealed, which is quite often in family law.
 In fact, the only rulings that are not subject to appeal are temporary orders not relating to time-sharing.

 Benefits of Hiring A Court Reporter

-What is the benefit of hiring a court reporter?
-First, if the judge issues a ruling that contains significant legal errors, the court reporter’s transcript is the best record of these mistakes.
-While it is not impossible to overturn an erroneous order without the court reporter’s transcript, the absence of one make a successful appeal extremely difficult.
+First, if the judge issues a ruling containing significant legal errors, the court reporter’s transcript is the best record of these mistakes.
+While it is not impossible to overturn an erroneous order without this transcript, the absence of one make a successful appeal extremely difficult.
 In fact, unless the trial court’s legal error is self-evident on the face of the order or judgment itself, (which is rare) an appellant court will not even consider a reversal without a transcript.